 I spent some time yesterday with the mother of a spirited toddler who pointed out that even though she saw that The Happiest Toddler on the Block technique of patience stretching works, she found it hard to be cheerful and upbeat after hours of her son’s whining and hanging on her legs.
 At the end of the day, her toddler and her preschooler had worn her down.
 She needed to fine-tune her approach and hear that her efforts would bear fruit sooner rather than later.

-Toddlers who have many interactions throughout the day in which they feel listened to, that they were respected and occasionally got what they wanted (eventually) are more likely to be able to hear “no” as well.
+Toddlers who experience many interactions throughout their day in which they feel listened to, felt that they were respected and occasionally got what they wanted (eventually) are more likely to be able to hear a firm “no” as well.
 They have this bank of positive interactions with you, and a sense that you are not a pushover but that you are on their side.
 Again, their perception of you is as important as what you actually feel about them.
-An adult that loves them dearly but comes down hard with frustrating tones and annoyance is not going to be perceived as warmly by a toddler.
+An adult that loves them dearly but comes down hard with frustrating tones and annoyance is not going to be perceived warmly by a toddler.

 Strangely enough, if you rush lovingly to provide things for a toddler most of the time, they can still whine.
 Why?
 Because there will be about 10% of requests that you cannot or will not grant due to safety or lack of resources.
 They must get in the car seat since you have to go pick up their sister.
 You don’t have any more goldfish crackers, etc. At that point, their expectation that you grant every single wish has been shattered, and they do not know what to do.
 They get very angry at you!
 By giving them what they want most of the time except in very rare circumstances, their anger when you cannot deliver is much worse than if they had been turned down a few more times in the past.
 Let that one sink in…your past generosity is not appreciated, it is hugely resented when you absolutely must buckle them in to the carseat, or when you really have to leave right now.